rappelrx/intermission/README.md

 # Intermission

-This repository is for the official website of the Intermission Orchestra at UC San Diego.
+This repository is for the frontend of the official website of the Intermission Orchestra at UC San Diego.
+The backend is hosted on the UCSD server (acsweb.ucsd.edu).

 Testing Site Link: https://rappelrx.github.io/Intermission/